 Last Updated on by

-JEE Main Paper 2 was conducted successfully on January 8, 2019 across the various exam centres.
+JEE Main Paper 2 was conducted successfully on April 7, 2019 across the various exam centres.
+It was a moderately difficult exam for both shifts though easier than the January paper.
 Aspirants gave the exam in 2 shifts- shift 1 began at 9:30 AM, while shift 2 began at 2:30 PM.
-It was a moderately difficult exam for both shifts.
 In this article, you will get section-wise JEE Main Paper 2 analysis.

 Part 1 had 30 questions, Part 2 had 50 and Part 3 had 3 questions.
 The total weightage of the exam was 390 marks.
 There was negative marking as well.
 For the shift 2 aspirants, Mathematics section was the most difficult.
 It was completely based on concepts and only those who practiced the concepts could attempt majority of questions.

 JEE Main Paper 2 Syllabus

 There are mainly 3 subjects that you need to prepare for JEE Main paper 2- Aptitude, Mathematics and Drawing.
 Syllabus of JEE Main is same from the last couple of years, so you must have a strong grasp over the syllabus.
 Aptitude and Mathematics tests are in MCQ and online mode, however, the drawing section is strictly pen and paper based.
 You can read JEE Main preparation tips to strategise your preparation.